 TJM/Autoworld Treasure-Hunt Trophy

-KFC Castle-Fleming Trophy for the Shortest Distance
+Castle-Fleming Trophy for the Shortest Distance

 Country Choice Trophy for the Shortest Nett Distance (distance minus 50cm per 1 usd of sponsorship raised)

 Silky Cup for the Shortest Distance by a Ladies Team